Updated: Feb 14

 Next time a process must be debated or explained repeatedly, that is your red flag that it is unclear and overcomplicated.
 Look at the number of steps and variables in the process, find the true source and improve it, then lean down the unnecessary steps.

-So, remember, beware the smart ones!
+Remember, beware the smart ones!
 The best solution is often the simplest.

 Thanks for reading.